ssitkowx/CubeIdeTemplate/README.md

 - This is where documents and resources are stored.

 Project:
+- Logic:
+  - This is were hardware-independent and general code is stored,
+  -  At the end of development this layer should be included in packages.

 - Middleware:
   - This is where environment-specific but hardware-independent code is stored.